-How to celebrate
+How to take part

-When is National Flashlight Day celebrated in 2022?
+When is National Flashlight Day celebrated in 2023?

 National Flashlight Day is observed on December 21 each year.